Linear maps in minimal free resolutions of Stanley-Reisner rings: Questions and open problems

 \subsection{Coefficients in resolutions}

-Let $I \subseteq S$ be a monomial ideal containing no variables with minimal free resolution $\Fb$.
-We saw in \Cref{prop:2linear} that the differential on $\Fb^{\leq 2}$ can be written using only coefficients $\pm 1$.
-On the other hand, in \cite[Section 5]{RW} Reiner and Welker gave an example where the differential on the complex $\Fb^{\leq 4}$ cannot be written using only coefficients $\pm 1$.
+Let $I \subseteq S$ be a monomial ideal containing no variables, and let $\Fb$ be its with minimal free resolution.
+We saw in \Cref{prop:2linear} that the differential in the $2$-linear strand of $\Fb$ can be written using only coefficients $\pm 1$.
+On the other hand, in \cite[Section 5]{RW} Reiner and Welker gave an example where the differential on the $4$-linear strand cannot be written using only coefficients $\pm 1$.
 We believe that their example is optimal in that sense, and hence offer the following conjecture.

 \begin{conjecture} Let $I \subseteq S$ be a monomial ideal.
-Then it is possible to choose a basis for its minimal free resolution $\Fb$, such that the differential on $\Fb^{\leq 3}$ can be written using only coefficients $\pm 1$. \end{conjecture}
+Then it is possible to choose a basis for its minimal free resolution $\Fb$, such that the differential on the $3$-linear strand can be written using only coefficients $\pm 1$. \end{conjecture}

 Note that the first map in $\Fb$, $\del:\Fb[1] \to\Fb[0]$, can always be written using coefficients from $\set{-1,0,1}$.
 This is easily seen by considering the Taylor resolution.
 Further, it is not difficult to explicitly give a basis for $\Fb[2]$ such that the differential $\del:\Fb[2] \to\Fb[1]$ has coefficients $\pm1$.